clyntor/explorer.aegisum.com/README.md

 sudo nginx -t
 ```

--If all is okay, restart Nginx:
+- If all is okay, restart Nginx:
 ```bash
 sudo systemctl restart nginx
 ```